-Research and development expenses increased during the third quarter and first nine months of 2021 compared to the same periods of 2020 due primarily to an increase in employee headcount and related overhead.
+Research and development expenses increased during the first quarter 2022 compared to the same period of 2021 due primarily to an increase in employee headcount, related overhead and new product research.

 Intellectual Property Legal Fees

 Intellectual property legal fees consist of legal fees incurred for patent filings, protection and enforcement.
 Although we expect intellectual property legal fees to generally increase over time as we continue to protect, defend and enforce and seek to expand our patent portfolio, these increases may not be linear but may occur in lump sums depending on the due dates of patent filings and their associated fees and the arrangements we may make with our legal advisors in connection with enforcement proceedings, which may include fee arrangements or contingent fee arrangements in which we would pay these legal advisors on a scaled percentage of any negotiated fees, settlements or judgments awarded to us based on if, how and when the fees, settlements or judgments are obtained.
 See Note 7 to the condensed consolidated financial statements included in Part I, Item 1 of this report for further discussion.